ChaicBlack/dsl_project/devlog.md

     .
 Need to implement snapshot, using serde.
 And maybe referencing to RDB and AOF of redis can help.
     .
 Need to use snapshot as crash-recovery methods.

+30/Jun/2024 night
+Completed:
+    'apply' method can just apply for specific 4 message types, others need to do there own job.
+    There is a state I have to implement, but I don't know how to decide which field need to be thread-safe which needn't to be.

 30/Jun/2024 afternoon
 Completed:
     something about config and heartbeat.